Horatio Nelson Jackson: Journey

 The travelers eventually reached Omaha, Nebraska, on July 12.
 From there on, they were able to use a few paved roads, and their trip was much easier.
-In Chicago, Jackson was met by his cousin, Herbert A. Parkyn, and they were able to have a nice visit with family and friends.
+In Chicago, Jackson was met by his cousin, Dr. Herbert A. Parkyn, and he was able to have a visit with family and friends.
 The only mishap happened just east of Buffalo, New York, when the Vermont ran into a hidden obstacle in the road and Jackson, Crocker, and Bud were thrown from the car.
 They arrived in New York City on July 26, 1903, 63 days, 12 hours, and 30 minutes after commencing their journey in San Francisco, in the first automobile to successfully transit the North American continent.
 Their trip expended over 800 USgal of gasoline.